okaljuvee/InsuranceEnrollment/README.md

 #### Output

-The program processes the input data and:
+The program processes the input data while:

-1. Separates the users by insurance company names;
+1. Separating the users by insurance company names;
-2. Keeps only the latest version entry of each user; and
+2. Keeping only the latest version entry of each user; and
-3. Sorts the entries in each file by last and then first name.
+3. Sorting the entries in each file by last and then first name.

 This is the output for `amerihealth-new-jersey.csv`: